glpittet/salazar-gang.github.io/index.md

 <br />

 ### And through the months ?
 An other interesting fact that one can observe from this plot is the increase in the occurence of climate-related quotes at the end of the year.
+But is it really the case ?
 Let's have a closer look at this:
 <br />
 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="550" src="html/occurence_month.html"></iframe>
+<br /> If we look more precisely at the plot above, there only is a significant increase at the end of the year in 2009 and 2015.
+This could be completely random or partly explained with the arguments cited above for 2009.

+### A correlation with the increase in global temperature ?

 # Who talks about climate change ?
 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="550" src="html/speaker_characteristics.html"></iframe>